op07n/SpbDotNet_SC_Errors/README.md

 # SpbDotNet_SC_Errors
-A simple project to demonstrate build errors when you do not track necessary files by VSC
+A project to demonstrate build errors when you do not track necessary files by VSC